 To find out who’s in jail at Washington County Jail you need to go to their link and do an inmate search.

 The Washington County Jail Inmate Locator has information on people who have been arrested, including current status, bail amount (if applicable), and schedule for visitation.
 Also, you are able to get information for anybody who has been arrested or discharged in the past 24-hour period.
 Prisoners are shown in alphabetical order by last name.
 You will be able to get their inmate information faster if you enter the arrestee’s full name, date of birth, or arrest number.

 If the person you’re searching for could possibly be at another county jail you should check our Oklahoma county jail guide: Other Jails in Oklahoma

 A mugshot, also known as a intake picture, is a photograph that the jail takes during jail intake processing.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your name and intake number will appear on the photos, and they are on file at the jail.

 How To Get Your Mugshot Removed

 Want to have your mugshot erased from the Washington County Jail site?
 This is difficult, since the mugshot is public record.
 You need to file a ‘Petition to Expunge’.
 Basically, this means that all of your arrest records would be sealed, so no one will be able to see them.
 Unfortunately, this happens very rarely.

 Read our in-depth tutorial about getting your mugshot removed, the different mugshot sites, and the mugshot removal websites: Mugshot Removal